Robin's Key Speech, Language, and Learning, PLLC

 Phone Consultation

 During your initial phone consultation, we will talk about the concerns you have regarding your child/teen, what aspects of school and social relationships they find to be the most engaging and the most challenging, and what you hope your child/teen will learn from speech, language, and/or learning intervention.
 I will also answer any questions you have about services.
-Please note that all services are currently provided virtually.
-I am happy to provide you with referrals to other local speech-language pathologists, mental health professionals, and neuropsychologists if I am not the right fit for the type of support your child/teen needs.

 This initial consultation typically takes 20-40 minutes and is always free of charge.